microsoft-pchat/pchat/README.md

 3. Navigate to the pchat directory, then to the `chat` subdirectory
 4. Run `generateShortcut.ps1` in the powershell window to generate the shortcut for pchat
 5. Click on the `pChat.lnk` shortcut to start pchat
-6. Follow the prompt to join the right channel
+6. Follow the prompt to join chat room

 ## Other Commands
 Enter these commands into the chat window